gill-fish/SAS-R_Examples/README.md

 *diagnosis_match.sas* - A SAS data analysis example with a focus on writing macros to generate datasets.
 This
                       code was used in the Sickle Cell Disease research project that I do data analysis for.

-*Multiple_Regression_AssignmentEX.pdf* - This is an assignemnt I completed in a statistical models class this semester which
+*Multiple_Regression_AssignmentEX.pdf* - This is an assignment I completed in a statistical models class which
                                        focuses on multiple regression.
-This assignemnt highlights model diagnostics, box-cox transformations, and stepwise variable selection.
+This assignment highlights model diagnostics, box-cox transformations, and stepwise variable selection.
                                        This file is a pdf generated from R Markdown (.rmd).